r3stl355/databricks-terraform-designs/README.md

     - Pros: fully independent deployments
     - Cons: code repetition, more maintenance as the number of deployments grow

 - `dry`: the design consists of shared Terraform modules and an independent configuration per deployment (plus, if necessary, any additional custom resources which are not provided by the modules).
-This implementation requires additional tooling because the functionality is not supported by Terraform (closest Terraform tool is probably [CDK for Terraform](https://developer.hashicorp.com/terraform/cdktf) but it is still unstable and may not be suitable for production deployments), we selected [Terragrunt](https://terragrunt.gruntwork.io/) for that but there are other tools that could provide similar functionality (or just a custom shell script).
+This implementation requires additional tooling because the functionality is not supported by Terraform (closest Terraform tool is probably [CDK for Terraform](https://developer.hashicorp.com/terraform/cdktf) but it is still unstable and may not be suitable for production deployments), we selected [Terragrunt](https://terragrunt.gruntwork.io/) for that but there are other tools that could provide similar functionality.
     - Pros: best practice for designing multi-part solutions (DRY - don't repeat yourself), less code duplication
     - Cons: requires additional tooling, may result in addition deployment-specific resources if the shared modules do not support those

+    Alternatively, if you don't have access to those tools for some reason (e.g. if your environment is under a strict control in terms of tools that can be used) but can write code in some language then you can easily develop your own custom tool.
+It does not have to have all the features of tools like Terragrunt but only enough to cover your needs.
+We have included an example of such a tool, called [Hydrator], that we built for this project in Python.
+All you need to use it is Python (and Terraform of course).
+For more information see [README](granular/aws/dry/hydrator/README.md) in `granular/aws/dry/hydrator`

 ## Conclusion